arentalb/modern-portfolio/README.md

 ### 3. Tailwind CSS
 Tailwind CSS is employed for styling the portfolio.
 It is a utility-first CSS framework that provides low-level utility classes to build designs directly in your markup.
 This allows for a more efficient and flexible styling process.

-### 4. Shadow UI (ShadcnUi)
+### 4. ShadcnUi
-Shadow UI is a custom UI library (ShadcnUi) designed to enhance the visual aesthetics of the portfolio.
+ShadcnUi is a custom UI library designed to enhance the visual aesthetics of the portfolio.
 It provides a set of pre-designed components and styles to create a modern and appealing user interface.

 ### 5. AceternityUI
 AceternityUI is integrated to add additional UI components and features to the portfolio.
 It enhances the user experience with its collection of customizable components.